maxd13/user-scheduler/dependencies.md

 rm test/unity/meson.build
 ```

+## To get premake5 (optional)

+Just download tar from https://github.com/premake/premake-core/releases/download/v5.0.0-alpha14/premake-5.0.0-alpha14-linux.tar.gz and extract the executable somewhere in your PATH.

-Check the COPYING or LICENSE files in the depency folders for legal information.
+Check the COPYING or LICENSE files in the dependency folders for legal information.

+These dependencies were commited to the project for convenience since they were released with very permissive licenses.
+So they should already be present in this repository.